giz-t-hub/Poland/README.md

 # Transport in Poland
-Plans, data and other documents on transport in
+Plans, data and other documents on transport in Poland

 <b>
 Community list of publications, data and other useful information on transport in Poland :bike::bus::train:🌳🚊